Motivic stable cohomotopy and unimodular rows: Introduction

 This theorem gave van der Kallen the intuition that one should be able to think about the group law on $\Um_n(A)/\Er_n(A)$ in terms of yet-to-be-defined cohomotopy groups for schemes which would shed light on the somewhat difficult-to-follow computations of \cite{vandK}.
 However, the technology to do homotopy theory in the category of schemes was not available at the time of van der Kallen's work so that this remained a heuristic for some time.

-The situation has changed in the last thirty years and we now have a well-established homotopy theory for schemes and more generally for \emph{spaces}.
-In particular, assuming one is working over a field $k$, one has (several) models of the topological sphere in the category of spaces, one of those being the $k$-scheme $\A^n\setminus 0$.
-This allows one to define cohomotopy groups $[X,\A^n\setminus 0]_{\A^1}$ if $X$ is of suitable ($\A^1$-cohomological) dimension: this is done in \cite{AF} and we state the results that will be useful to us in Section \ref{coh}.
-Now let $A$ be a smooth $k$-algebra and let $X$ denote its spectrum.
+\paragraph*{Motivic homotopy theory.} The situation has changed in the last thirty years and we now have a well-established homotopy theory for schemes: the \emph{$\A^1$-homotopy theory} initiated by Morel and Voevodsky in \cite{MoVo}.
+In particular, assuming one is working over a field $k$, one has (several) models of the topological sphere in $\A^1$-homotopy theory, one of those being the $k$-scheme $\A^n\setminus 0$.
+This allows one to define cohomotopy groups $[X,\A^n\setminus 0]_{\A^1}$ if $X$ is of suitable ($\A^1$-cohomological) dimension: this is done by Asok and Fasel in \cite{AF} and we state the results that will be useful to us in Section \ref{coh}.

+\paragraph*{The motivic comparison theorem.} Now let $A$ be a smooth affine $k$-algebra, that is, we assume that $A$ is of finite type over $k$, and let $X$ denote its spectrum.
 It is easy to see that unimodular rows in the same orbit under the action of $\Er_n(A)$ induce $\A^1$-homotopic morphisms $X\rightarrow\A^n\setminus 0$ so that we have a well-defined map Assume further that the Krull dimension $d$ of $A$ satisfies $d\leqslant 2n-4$.
 Then since $A$ is Noetherian, we have the inequality $\sdim(A)\leqslant d$, see for instance \cite[Th\'eor\`eme 1]{BBproj}, hence the orbit set $\Um_n(A)/\Er_n(A)$ has a group structure following van der Kallen, while its definition and results of Nisnevich on the homonymous cohomological dimension show that the $\A^1$-cohomological dimension of a scheme is bounded above by its Krull dimension, hence $[X,\A^n\setminus 0]_{\A^1}$ also has a group structure following Asok and Fasel.
 The main result of the first part of this paper confirms van der Kallen's intuition and may be stated as follows.

 \begin{theor}[Theorem \ref{groupiso}] Assume that the ring $A$ is of Krull dimension $d\leqslant 2n-4$.
 Then the map $\Psi$ is a group isomorphism. \end{theor}